The Inishkea Islands – Oiléan Inis Cé

 - 35 minute crossing to Inishkea from Blacksod Pier.

-- 45 minute guided tour of the Inishkea Islands available in English & Irish.
+- 35 minute guided tour of the Inishkea Islands

 - Special children’s treasure hunt.

-- Arrive 10 minutes before trip departure to check in with a member of our crew.
+- It is essential that you arrive 15 minutes before trip departure to check in with a member of our crew.

 Inishkea Island Trip Itinerary: